basho/basho_docs/source/languages/en/riak/ops/running/recovery/repairing-partitions.md

     You will get a lot of output with Ring record information.
 You can safely ignore it.

 3. Get a list of partitions owned by the node that needs to be repaired.
-Replace 'dev1@127.0.0.1' with the name of the node you need to repair.
+Replace 'dev1@127.0.0.1' with the name of the node to be repaired.
+The name can be found in the vm.args, specified as the `-name` parameter.

     ```erlang
     > Partitions = [P || {P, 'dev1@127.0.0.1'} <- riak_core_ring:all_owners(Ring)].